pokornyv/Yangon/README.md

 #### Description:

 Yangon is a code for calculating transport properties of molecular junctions.
 It is interfaced with TURBOMOLE DFT package.
-The implemented method is described in [1].
+It implements the method is described in [1], generalized to systems with spin-orbit interactions.

 Yangon is in very early stage of development and not yet ready for obtaining reliable results.
 Use on your own risk.